bytescout/printable-wireframes/README.md

-# printable-wireframes
-printable wireframes for app prototyping.
-Print on US Letter Size paper and use for drawing on it.
+# Printable Wireframes Templates for iPhone Apps and Apple Watch Apps

 Are you working on a new mobile or watch app idea?
 It is always good to draw sketches on paper first to discuss and to iterate.
 Here are a few templates that will help you in wireframing your app and app workflow.

+Print on *US Letter Size* paper and draw your prototypes on these templates.

 ## How to use:

 - download PDF file with the template (see below)
 - print template on US Letter Size paper
-- draw wireframes of your app</li>
+- use pencil and pen to draw wireframes of your app on the template</li>
 - show, iterate, discuss wireframes with potential users, friends, clients

+## License: Common Creative License

 ##  Mobile Apps - Single Screen